I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/namcache/nf-namcache-rxnamecachefinalize.md

 ## -remarks
 <p>The <b>RxNameCacheFinalize </b>routine acquires the lock on the name cache to scan the free list and remove entries from the active list. </p>

 <p>On checked builds, this routine causes the system to ASSERT if after releasing all of the active and free entries a reference count still remains on the name cache.
-This indicates a memory leak where some caller did not call <a href="https://msdn.microsoft.com/library/windows/hardware/ff554579">RxNameCacheFreeEntry</a> when done with an entry.</p>

-<p>The <b>RxNameCacheFinalize </b>routine acquires the lock on the name cache to scan the free list and remove entries from the active list. </p>

-<p>On checked builds, this routine causes the system to ASSERT if after releasing all of the active and free entries a reference count still remains on the name cache.
-This indicates a memory leak where some caller did not call <a href="https://msdn.microsoft.com/library/windows/hardware/ff554579">RxNameCacheFreeEntry</a> when done with an entry.</p>
+This indicates a memory leak where some caller did not call <a href="..\namcache\nf-namcache-rxnamecachefreeentry.md">RxNameCacheFreeEntry</a> when done with an entry.</p>

 ## -requirements
 <table>